 We couldn’t complain too much– an entire world passed by our windows as we drove, and drove, and drove.

 I don’t remember how long we were in Laos– it has a sneaky way of erasing all time from your experiences, but I do know it was lovely.
 We climbed a mountain and found a hidden waterfall about a mile past a sign that said “Danger Do Not Pass.”
-We also rode an elephant through the jungle and traveled down a river in tiny little boats shaped like pickle spears.
+We also rode an elephant through the jungle (though current Aussa realizes this is not a great tourist practice) and traveled down a river in tiny little boats shaped like pickle spears.
 I may have gotten us kicked out of a temple, I can’t recall which city that was– but more importantly, we bought drugs.

 On the streets of Luang Prabang, you can buy cake that is “special cake,” if you know what I mean.
 We refrained from that, and walked directly into a chemist a.k.a. pharmacy and asked for Valium and Xanex.
 I’d heard this was possible, but had never tried it– mostly because I’ve seen Brokedown Palace and if I’m going to prison, I want it to be in America where I can get a prison wife and make flip flops out of Maxi pads just like OITNB.